 3) StashAway Simple

 StashAway Simple, meanwhile, is one of the earliest cash management solutions to be introduced to Malaysians – debuting all the way back in June 2020.
-With its underlying fund being AmIncome Fund, this cash management solution is not shariah-compliant.
+Its underlying fund has been converted back from AmIncome Fund to Eastspring Investments Islamic Income Fund, which means that this cash management solution is once again shariah-compliant.